 Need for Trustworthy Systems

-Routers are a critical component of the network infrastructure and so must have the ability to protect the network and report on system integrity.
+Routers are the critical components of the network infrastructure and must be able to protect the network and report on system integrity.
 A “trustworthy solution” is one that does what it is expected to do in a verifiable way.
 Building trustworthy solutions requires that security is a primary design consideration.
 Routers that constitute trustworthy systems are a function of security, and trust is about preventing as well as knowing whether systems have been tampered with.

 In trustworthy systems, trust starts at the lowest levels of hardware and is carried through the boot process, into the operating system (OS) kernel, and finally into runtime in the OS.